camjmoore/camjmoore/README.md

      welcome to my github, the resulting wasteland of my personal experiences chasing buggy bliss
 ```
 You might not find much useful here but you might glean a bit about my interests, general skills (skill issues) and how I solve problems.
 I am trying to understand a bit more about systems and lower level operations like memory so I've been taking a peak at Go and C. I've created some web apps during my time at a bootcamp called Bloomtech and I aim to become a better general purpose programmer.
-I'm currently practicing my Algos and DS in Python, brushing up on SQL and wondering why Data Engineers don't use lisp.

 <!--